 One thing we really loved?
 After our SimpliCam recorded a video, the app displayed the playback as a quick GIF4 image.
 That way, we didn’t have to watch the entire video from start to finish to see what triggered the camera.
 For on-the-go folks like us, this is great!
 Who wants to drop everything they’re doing just to watch a 49-second video of their neighbor stopping by to say hello?

 That said, the simple vibe is not for everyone.
 Some folks really like having lots of buttons to push and features to customize.
-This one just doesn’t have all of that, but in their place, we got a smooth, stress-free experience with our SimpliCam.
+While this camera doesn’t have all of that, SimpliCam does offer a smooth, stress-free experience.

 Did You Know: SimpliSafe’s live customer support hours (every day from 8 a.m. to midnight EST) are quite generous, compared to other brands we’ve seen.
-But if you prefer getting help without having to get on the phone, we also found SimpliSafe’s support page to be quite helpful.
-There, we found owner’s manuals, user forums, FAQs, and a troubleshooting guide.
+We found owner’s manuals, user forums, FAQs, and a troubleshooting guide.

 All told, you’re going to get a well-performing and well-made camera in SimpliCam.
-We were continuously impressed with the smoothness of the mobile app, the video quality from playback and live view, and the ease of installation and everyday use.
-We were, at times, disappointed that the cameras can’t track motion, distinguish between different objects, and pan and tilt, but again, simplicity is the name of the game here.
+We were continuously impressed with the smoothness of the mobile app, the video quality from playback and live view, and SimpliSafe’s easy installation and everyday use.
+We were, at times, disappointed that the cameras couldn’t track motion, distinguish between different objects, and pan and tilt, but again, simplicity is the name of the game here.

 At $99, this one’s a little steep, especially when you factor in the camera’s above-mentioned shortcomings.
 But, we should mention, SimpliCam isn’t really meant to be an effective standalone camera.
 And in our tests, it really didn’t feel like one.
 It felt like something was missing, to be honest.